Trewaters/SifuTrewaters/practice/signIn_2022.md

 ~""
 -- by

+## Wednesday, 2023-02-01 06:56:09

+Well I was hacked on December 15th and found out before Christmas.
+I can't remember what day exactly because I try to forget the theft ever happened.
+It was a psychic blow.
+I lost over 1 BTC and a two (2) parcel decentraland estate that was worth 8,000 MANA.

+I feel that security is the way forward.
+My lastPass was hacked.
+They got into my OneDrive and found my seed phrases.
+With that they transferred all the tokens I had in my wallets then moved to my exchanges to remove funds from there too.
+It is and has been a nightmare.
+My credit is frozen.
+My credit cards have been replaced.
+I had to change all my passwords and to top it off I need to switch my password manager too.

+~"You are never too old to start over.
+Every day is a chance to make changes to create the life we want."
+-- by Karon Waddell

+## Friday, 2022-12-23 07:13:48

+Winter Solstice started on December 21st.
+This fall I took time to chill.
+There has been a ton of stress.
+That probably won't slow down but I want to make something of myself and I can't do that without work.
+Time to work.
+Winter solstice signals the shortest day of the year.
+From now on the days get longer.
+Since I am solar powered this will give me more energy to work as the days grow longer.

+As my degen tribe says, "LFG!!"

+~"Let's Fucking Go!"
+-- by web3 degen

+## Wednesday, 2022-11-30 07:03

+It is hard to keep my chin up most days.
+Moving to San Diego has been helpful.
+Seeing everyone so engaged has been inspiring.
+I don't think I could have found this in the Bay.
+Found my spirit.

+I am teaching myself Blender.
+This is so funny because I did 3D models at CSU, my college days back in 1996.
+It was really fun and took the sememster to finish.
+I didn't realize you could have a job in computers back then.
+I hadn't seen any black computer programmers.
+The funnier thing is I had a computer since 1985 and even programmed simple graphics, back in the day.
+Never realizing that could have made me a Billionaire with the right role models...
+That is why I am inspired to share my simple story with the world.

+Back to studying!

+~"I've come to far to quit now."
+-- by Tre' Grisby

+## Thursday, 2022-11-17 07:07:28

+Welcome to another day.
+Thanks for one more spin around the sun!
+Found a JS library for Discord bots, called [DiscordJS](https://discordjs.guide/#before-you-begin).
+Been playing around with that this week.
+They have excellent documentation.
+I was able to get the demo up and running quickly.
+Now moving to discord bot for myself.
+I always have so many ideas.
+It is hard to find the patience to slow down and finish it.

+My process for picking a Passion Project is to ask myself "how excited am I about this?"
+If my answer is a 10! then I will start.
+But if the answer isn't a 10 then I take notes and move on.
+All ideas are great ideas but they also need to come at the Right Time, so I save them for later.
+Trying to take the best notes I can because when the Inspiration leaves it will dry up like an ancient river bed removing all traces of it.
+Like death.
+Matrix NFT RPG Discord Bot sounds good but it isn't quite a 10.

+~""
+-- by

 ## Monday, 2022-10-10 09:35:04

 I have been distracted with other life things.
 I won't bring those details here but it has kept me away from coding.
 I started making some tutorial for Rovi Ai NFTs.
 Find the playlist [here](https://youtube.com/playlist?list=PLS23WdYhq3vWKKGdPnWbvRdIkOt8vOYA4).
 It is a metaverse project so there are technicals there that I like but documenting the game isn't coding yet.
 I figure when they have an API I can play with that.